EliasADU/elias-utils/README.md

 quickdoc.ahk: When capslock+A is pressed, creates new text file on current Explorer directory

 config.xml AND stylers.xml: files for text style and configuration for Notepad++, turns it into essentially Notepad with tabs and auto indentation.
 Great for using with anynotes.ahk.

+.gitattributes: LFS settings for Unity projects, all that you need is to copy/paste this file at the root level.